Cham issue

-The Cham issue refers to a controversy which has been raised by Albania since the 1990s over the repatriation of the Cham Albanians, who were expelled from the Greek region of Epirus between 1944 and 1945, at the end of World War II, citing the collaboration of the majority of them with the occupying forces of the Axis powers.
+The Cham issue is a controversy which has been raised by Albania since the 1990s over the repatriation of the Cham Albanians, who were expelled from the Greek region of Epirus between 1944 and 1945, at the end of World War II, citing the collaboration of the majority of them with the occupying forces of the Axis powers.
 While Albania believes that the issue should be re-opened, Greece considers the matter closed.
 However, it was agreed that a bilateral commission should be created, but only in regard to the issue of property, as a technical problem.
 The commission was established in 1999, but has not yet functioned.